 If you cut your expenses then the amount you are able to save goes up.
 And if you make more money then the amount you are able to save goes up.

-But cut your expenses AND make more money and you’ll discover the amount of money you’re able to save will EXPLODE.
+But cut your expenses while you make more money and you’ll discover the amount of money you’re able to save explodes.
 You’ll reach your financial goals faster than you ever imagined.